About Me

 Besides my teaching and professional experience in media law, I also have an active research agenda on media and internet and social media law issues.

 I have published several books as well as articles in several academic, legal and professional journals and encyclopedias.
-I am co-author of Cyber Law and Ethics: Regulation of the Connected World (2021) and a contributor to the sixth edition of the widely used textbook Media Law and Ethics (2021).
+I am co-author of Cyber Law and Ethics: Regulation of the Connected World (1st edition 2021, 2d edition 2025) and a contributor to the sixth and seventh editions of the widely used textbook Media Law and Ethics (2021, 2025).
 I was the sole author of Reckless Disregard: St. Amant v.
 Thompson and the Transformation of Libel Law (2018), as well as lead contributor and editorial reviewer for Internet Law: The Complete Guide (2016-2019).

 I am a recognized expert on legal issues involving new media and technology, and have has spoken at numerous academic and professional conferences and has appeared in the media many times discussing media and internet law issues, including Boston Globe, the Associated Press, Oregon Public Radio, and The New York Times (full list here).
-I also write a monthly media law columnist for the South Carolina Press Association, and also maintain my own blog, bloglawonline.com.
+I also write a monthly media law column for the South Carolina Press Association.

 Profiles and Social Media Links: